How to Apply

 *Pregnant women count as 2 (mom and unborn child) when calculating household size.

-- If your income qualifies, call the nearest clinic in the county or health district in which you live.
+- If your income qualifies, CLICK HERE to apply for WIC or request an appointment online.
+Or, you may call the nearest clinic in the county or health district in which you live.
 The clinic will schedule you for the next available appointment to be certified to participate in the WIC program.
 Some clinics offer walk-in appointments.
 Please contact the clinic for more information.
 You can find locations and contact information by going to the Clinic Locations page.

 - Please take the following items to your appointment: